jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 #### Nested Defaults: Destructured and Restructured

 An interesting idiom emerges -- though it may be confusing to get used to -- for setting defaults for a nested object's properties, using object destructuring with what I'd call *restructuring*.

+//TODO Kyle: Hmm...
+This sentence seems unclear to me.
+Could we make it "Although it may at first be difficult to grasp, an interesting idiom emerges for setting defaults for a nested object's properties: using"?
+Or have I mangled the meaning?

 Consider a set of defaults in a nested object structure, like the following: